mda590/mini-project/README.md

 The deployment is meant to be fully automated - a single line command can build, run, and test the environment.

 ## Prerequisites
-* You must have an AWS account to successfully execute this automated deployment.
+* :cloud: You must have an AWS account to successfully execute this automated deployment.
-* You will need the Access Key and Secret Access Key for an IAM user with access to CloudFormation and EC2.
+* :closed_lock_with_key: You will need the Access Key and Secret Access Key for an IAM user with access to CloudFormation and EC2.
     * Generally, the built-in AdministratorAccess policy will be sufficient for testing this script, however using the AdministratorAccess policy in a production environment should be avoided in favor of fine grained policies.
-* You will need an EC2 Key Pair created on your account which can be passed as a parameter.
+* :key: You will need an EC2 Key Pair created on your account which can be passed as a parameter.

 The script is written fully in Python utilizing Troposphere for the creation of the CloudFormation template, and the Boto3 Python SDK for AWS for deploying the infrastructure.

-The following Python packages are required:
+:snake: The following Python packages are required:
  * Troposphere (pip install troposphere)
  * Boto3 Python SDK (pip install boto3)
  * Botocore (installed as a part of Boto3)